 This is a prescribed lotion administered by a physician.
 Ovide contains Malathion.
 Malathion is a pesticide widely used in agriculture.
 Ovide contains .005g Malathion.
 Currently there is not reliable information offered by the EPA addressing possible negative effects of chronic exposure to Malathion by humans.
 Prior to accepting this prescription, please do consider that Ovide contains a pesticide which when applied will make its way into the blood stream of the patient.

 DEC Plugs or Hair Muffs:

 Desquamated Epithelial Cell plugs (DEC), are often mistaken for nits.
 DEC plugs can be irritated skin after using a pediculicide.
 This causes many caregivers to over treat with chemicals thus continuing the cycle.
-If you are not sure if you are seeing nits or irritated skin plugs from pediculicides, place a suspected nit on a hair shaft in a Ziploc and take it to a professional Head Lice Removal Company or your doctor to have one or the other confirm the diagnosis by examining the particle in question.
+If you are not sure if you are seeing nits or irritated skin plugs from pediculicides, place a suspected nit on a hair shaft in a Ziploc and take it to a local Head Lice Removal Company represented on our site, CALL US, O.C.’s Hair Police for guidance, or your doctor to have one or the other confirm the diagnosis by examining the particle in question.
 Antihistamines can offer relief to the itching and/or allergic reaction to the application of Pediculicide.